 The Kenai River is home to World Champion Rainbow Trout.
 30 inches?
 No problem!
 Twenty pounds?
 Happens every year.
-While good Rainbow Trout fishing is available from Kenai Riverfront Resort’s location directly, and in the waters of the Lower Kenai River, the truly trophy Rainbow fishing is on the Upper Kenai and the waters around Skilak lake in the Central Kenai River.
+While good Rainbow Trout fishing is available throughout the river system, and in the waters of the Lower Kenai River, the truly trophy Rainbow fishing is on the Upper Kenai and the waters around Skilak lake and the Upper Kenai in Cooper Landing.
 Remember, this is an eighty mile long river, flowing through a major glacier fed lake, and each section of the river is world famous for it’s own reasons!

 This trophy size Rainbow Trout

 was safely released back into the Kenai River to breed more trophy

 Experience unparalleled Trophy Rainbow Fishing on the Kenai with an incredibly scenic float trip on the Upper Kenai (no motors allowed) or a power boat trip launching from Skilak Lake or Bing’s Landing with a professional Rainbow Trout lovin’ guides.
 The season runs June 11 through the winter, but the hot time for Rainbows (and Dolly Varden) is the latter part of summer and fall from August~October.
 The reason why is simply ALL THOSE TASTY Salmon Eggs freshly spawned and concentrated in the upper and middle Kenai River, particularly near the lake inlets and outlets and adjoining streams like the Russian River.

 (Scroll Down to see some of the incredible “Rainbow Hall of Fame” catches.)

 Our sweet young Alli caught this beautiful Dolly Varden off the shore at age 8, and safely released this beautiful fish back into the Kenai River!